meghanadhjanga-245/SynkBoard/README.md

-#SynkBoard
+SynkBoard

-A professional creative whiteboard in the browser
+Where ideas take visual form

-SynkBoard is a modern, feature-rich, web-based drawing and whiteboarding application built with pure HTML, CSS, and Vanilla JavaScript.
+A modern, high-performance, single-page creative whiteboard application built with pure HTML, CSS, and Vanilla JavaScript.
-It delivers a smooth, professional creative experience for designers, artists, and engineers directly in the browser — with no frameworks and no backend.
+SynkBoard enables drawing, sketching, diagramming, and visual thinking directly in the browser with a clean, professional interface and zero backend dependencies.

-#Why SynkBoard
+Why SynkBoard

-SynkBoard is a portfolio-grade project designed to demonstrate advanced frontend engineering, Canvas mastery, and polished UI/UX design.
+SynkBoard is designed as a portfolio-grade project that demonstrates advanced frontend engineering, Canvas API mastery, and refined UI and UX design — all implemented without frameworks.

-It answers a key recruiter question:
+It answers an important recruiter question:

-Can this developer build complex, interactive tools from scratch using core web technologies?
+Can this developer build complex, interactive creative tools entirely from core web technologies?

 SynkBoard proves the answer is yes.

-# Key Features
+Key Features
-#Creative Drawing Tools
+Creative Drawing Tools

 Natural brush tool with adjustable size